uma-arai/sbcntr-backend/README.md

 ## Prerequisite
 - Before start, you should build go runtime with go 1.13.5.
-- Please clone this repository according to GOPATH env and move to this directory "cnappdemo".
+- Please clone this repository according to GOPATH env and move to this directory "sbcntr-backend".
-  - You will find main directory in "$GOPATH/src/github.com/iselegant/cnappdemo"
+  - You will find main directory in "$GOPATH/src/github.com/uma-arai/sbcntr-backend"
 - Download required go module for this app by following command.
 ```bash
 ❯ go get golang.org/x/lint/golint